watergis/docs/content/setups/preparation/install_docker/_index.en.md

 ```

 #### Docker on Ubuntu
-See [official webpage](https://docs.docker.com/engine/install/ubuntu/) to install it
+See [official webpage](https://docs.docker.com/engine/install/ubuntu/) to install it.

+However, if it is Linux, you don't actually need to install Docker.
+You can directly install `tippecanoe` on ubuntu to use these tools.